Copyright ©1994-2017 by Mike Quigley. No reproduction of any kind without permission.

 — It is said that in the scene near the end of the original show where McGarrett breaks into Stoner's apartment, Jack Lord is carrying a nickel-plated .38 revolver given to him by Elvis Presley.
 The producers attempted to make this less obvious by spraying the shiny gun with hair spray.
 Presley gave Lord a gold-plated Walther PPK with ivory grips, not the sub-nosed .38 that McGarrett used in this scene.
 Here is the original

 — A suitable cemetery for opening scene could not be found in Hawaii, so this sequence was filmed at the Signal Hill Cemetery in Long Beach, California.
 This was reportedly filmed at the O‘ahu Cemetery in Honolulu.
 If this was filmed in California, it is unlikely that "Filmed entirely on location in Hawaii" would have appeared at the end of the show.

-- When questions are raised about why McGarrett isn't at the shootout with McKinney, Danno says that he is with the Governor.
+— When questions are raised about why McGarrett isn't at the shootout with McKinney, Danno says that he is with the Governor.
 In real life, this is because this sequence was filmed on Saturday, a day when Jack Lord did not work on the show.
-It is reported that Jack Lord worked six days a week during filming of the show (Monday through Saturday).
+I was told that Jack Lord typically worked six days a week during filming of the show (Monday through Saturday).
 This does not preclude him not working on this particular day, though, assuming it was a Saturday.

 — Resident experts for the new show said that the Hawaiian-sounding name of "Ookala" does not exist.
 Baker and Olson suggested they got the name out of the Hawaiian phone book, or maybe inspired by the Florida town called Opa-Locka.